luaraggio/luaraggio/README.md

         - 🔭 I’m currently working on a minishell project in C, a lightweight clone of the Bash.
         <br>
         </br>
-    - 📖 Ask me about everything from exploring new technologies and diving deep into learning, to discussing epic fantasy literature - one of my oldest passions.
+    - 📖 Ask me about everything from exploring new technologies and diving deep into learning to discussing epic fantasy literature - one of my oldest passions.
     </p>
     <a href="https://github.com/luaraggio/github-readme-stats">
       <img height="200" align="center" src="https://github-readme-stats.vercel.app/api?username=luaraggio&theme=radical" style="margin-right: 40px;" />